EunsangJeon/feedback-collection-app/README.md

 - typescript
 - html & css & bootstrap
 - node & express
-- npm & nodemon & dotenv
+- npm/npx & nodemon & dotenv
-- react & redux
+- react & redux & react-router
 - babel & webpack
 - eslint & prettier
 - jest & enzyme & supertest
-- passportjs
+- passportjs & jwt & google-oauth20
 - mongodb

-### if you use server components as a boilerplate(npm)
+### if you use server components as a boilerplate but want to use the newest version of packages

-- --save: express
+- --save & --save-dev: please refer to package.json
 - --save-dev --save-exact: prettier
-- --save-dev: everything else